Academic Policies at John Cabot University in Rome

 a.
 Any sequence of words appearing in a student essay or report that does not originate from the student should be enclosed in quotation marks, and its source fully and accurately identified in a note or in the text.
 Great care must be taken that quoted material is quoted accurately.

 b.
-A paraphrase should not be enclosed in quotation marks, but should be marked with an asterisk or a note number, and the source should be given in a note.
+A paraphrase should not be enclosed in quotation marks but should be marked using a proper bibliographic reference.

 c.
-An interpretation or idea based on a book or other source of information must be identified in a bibliographic note.
+An interpretation or idea based on a book or other source of information should be identified via a bibliographic reference.

-Another form of academic dishonesty is cheating, which includes giving or receiving assistance on a quiz, examination or other assignments in any way not specifically authorized by the instructor.
-Cheating also includes the unauthorized possession or use of calculators, notes, formulas, dictionaries, tables, graphs, charts or other memory aids on a quiz or examination.
+- Cheating, which includes giving or receiving assistance on a quiz, examination, or other assignments in any way not specifically authorized by the instructor.
+Cheating also includes the unauthorized possession or use of generative AI, calculators, notes, formulas, dictionaries, tables, graphs, charts, or other memory aids on a quiz or examination.
 Students are responsible for making sure that all unauthorized materials are completely put away, and may be sanctioned for mere negligence in appearing to possess unauthorized materials.

-A student who commits an act of academic dishonesty will receive a failing grade on the work in which the dishonesty occurred.
-In addition, acts of academic dishonesty, irrespective of the weight of the assignment, may result in the student receiving a failing grade in the course.
+A student who commits an act of academic dishonesty will generally receive a reduced, if not failing grade on the work in which the dishonesty occurred.
+Severe acts of academic dishonesty may result in the student receiving a failing grade in the course.

-Instructors must report instances of academic dishonesty to the Dean of Academic Affairs.
-The Dean’s Office may notify a student’s other instructors, present and future, that he or she has been reported for academic dishonesty.
-A student who is reported twice for material acts of academic dishonesty is subject to dismissal from the University.
-In such a case, the Dean will ask the Academic Council to make a recommendation to the President, who will make the final decision.
+A student who is reported twice for material acts of plagiarism, cheating or double-submissions is subject to dismissal from the University.
+Students found to have paid third-parties for their work may be subject to immediate dismissal on the basis of that act alone.
+In these cases, the Dean will ask the Academic Council to make a recommendation to the President, who will make the final decision.

 A student may appeal an instructor’s determination of academic dishonesty by submitting a written statement to the Dean, setting forth the relevant facts and interpretations.
-The statement must be received by the Dean within seven working days of the student’s summons from the Dean’s Office.
+The statement must be received by the Dean within seven working days of when the student is informed of the instructor’s determination of academic dishonesty.
 The instructor will be given a copy of the student’s statement, and the chance to respond to it.

-The Dean will review the various submissions and make a decision.
-If this appeal is not resolved to the student’s satisfaction, s/he may ask the Dean to refer the matter to the Academic Council.
-When an academic honesty determination is resolved in the student’s favor, the Dean will delete the report of academic dishonesty, and direct the instructor to grade the disputed material on its merits.
+The Dean will review the various submissions and may grant the appeal if the instructor’s determination appears unreasonable.
+If an appeal to the Dean is not resolved to the student’s satisfaction, s/he may ask the Dean to refer the matter to the Academic Council.
+When an appeal is resolved in the student’s favor, the Dean will delete the report of academic dishonesty, and direct the instructor to grade the disputed material on its merits.